How to win your marketing simulation

 Plan your way to the top

 Failing to plan is planning to .. turn an otherwise fun experience into a bit of a nightmare.
 At a minimum your plan should cover the 4 P’s (product, placement, promotion and pricing).
 In the services industry people are now talking about 7 P’s, the other 3 being People, Processes and Physical Evidence.
-A good marketing plan will cover for all of these but what happens if the simulation does not allow you to take decisions for one or more of these dimensions?
+A good marketing plan will cover for all of these.
+But what happens if the simulation does not allow you to take decisions for one or more of these dimensions you ask.
 Does that mean that you’ll end up wasting all your brilliant creative ideas?
 While in your plan the focus should be on the components of the simulation, having an extensive plan will often inform most if not all of your other actions.
-Here is an example of how one decision can influence your company's policy across the entire marketing spectrum: deciding on the price of your offering will force you to think about the right amount and kind of features while also locking down an audience which could potentially buy what you are taking to market.
-So by figuring out your price, you eliminate the need to think about at least 2 or 3 other marketing decisions.
+Here is an example of how one decision can influence your company's policy across the entire marketing spectrum: deciding on the price of your offering will force you to think about the right amount and kind of product features while also locking down an audience which could potentially buy what you are taking to market.
+So by figuring out just the price, you eliminate the need to think about at least 2 or 3 other marketing decisions.
 Pretty neat, right?

 Not to mention that once you have your plan ready you will come across as much better prepared during your class presentation where you will explain the reasoning behind your decisions to your professor and your class.
 High five!